abadredd/Exploring-Kalman-Filter-in-a-V2I-Implementation/README.md

 *Deviation from ground truth for x, and y coordinates*

 Visually the Kalman Filter approximation mirrors the trajectory reasonably well with some noisy state approximations that result in oscillations away from the ground truth.
-Next, Fig. 3 displays the deviation of the state estimate vs the ground truth for the x coordinate as well as the y coordinate.
+The deviation of the state estimate vs the ground truth for the x coordinate as well as the y coordinate.
 It is apparent that the deviation error remains within the 3-sigma contours evaluated.